 I had the privilege of being a part of the Wisdom Whispers launch team and fully recommend this study to anyone who wants to learn more about the life of Solomon or how to make wise choices.

 Wisdom Whispers is also a good study for someone who’s looking for a little more oomph in their personal devotion time.

-You can sign up for the study on Sarah's website by clicking here.
+You can sign up for the study on Wisdom Whispers Bible study on Sarah’s website.